iansafiee/final_project_getting_n_cleaning/README.md

 ## The code is divided into five parts
 ### The first part merges the train and test sets to create one dataset
   * Downloads the data and unzips it
-  * Sets the WD to the 'UCI HAR Dataset' folder
+  * Sets the working directory to the 'UCI HAR Dataset' folder
   * Reads in the train data
   * Reads in the test data
   * Creates a three temporary datasets using r-bind